 Ashes Jewellery: Gold or Silver Ashes Ring – Cherished

 Gold Ashes Ring – Cherished.
 This elegant ring and on trend and completely timeless.
 We have designed this eternity style ring with an amazingly talented local jeweller here in Devon, England.
-She will make you a gorgeous ring using a small amount of your loved one’s ashes set in to a square or round ashes stone in a colour of your choice.
+She will make you a gorgeous ring using a small amount of your loved one’s ashes set in to round ashes stones in a colour of your choice.

 Ring size – to fit you

 Depth of setting for ashes stone – 4mm

 Diameter of ashes stone – 10mm

 Setting your loved one’s ashes into their birthstone colour is a very special way to remember them, we have more information about birthstones on our blog.
 Here is the list of birthstones by month that might be helpful for you: